 2. The Automaticity of Assocaions

 One explanation of this evidence is that racial features automatically trigger positive or negative attitudes (Fazio, Sanbonmatsu, Powell, Kardes 1986).
 The idea is this: if a thought is associated with a positive or negative feeling, then thinking that thought quickly and automatically triggers positive or negative attitudes and these attitudes influence our reasoning and judgments — often without our conscious awareness of it.

 It’s like those times when someone does something that you really dislike.
 Your friend tells you that they’re voting for the other political party.
 The referee penalizes your favorite team.
 Or my pet-peeve: someone makes claims that do not follow from the evidence(!).
 You feel upset as soon as it happens.
 Your heart rate increases and a sense of internal pressure builds.
 You’re frustrated, threatened, and/or maybe even stressed.
 You didn’t reason your way to these feelings.
 They just happened.

 3. Reasoning About Our Implicit Biases

 Notice that this theory about implicit bias makes testable predictions!
-After all, if implicit bias is the result of automatically triggered, unconscious processes, then our conscious reasoning might not be able to entirely overcome our biases.
+After all, if implicit bias can be the result of processes that we do not consciously endorse, then there is more to bias than our conscious reasoning.

 And that is what experimental psychologists find.
 Researchers find people who behave in implicitly biased ways.
 Then researchers present these people with good reasons to not be biased.
 Sadly, these reasons — if they have any effect at all — have only a small affect on peoples’ implicitly biased behavior (Briñol, Petty, and McCaslin 2009: 291-302; Briñol, Petty, and Horcajo n.d.).